 OUT OF THE DARKNESS: A SURVIVOR’S JOURNEY

-Out of the darkness: A survivor’s journey is an exhibition of works collected, commissioned and curated by Robert House, a survivor of child sexual abuse.
-The memories of House’s childhood experiences have continued to haunt him and affect his mental wellbeing, but he has employed determination and resilience to become an advocate for survivors, and work towards a more just society.
+Out of the darkness: A survivor’s journey is an exhibition of works collected, commissioned and curated by Robert House, a survivor of institutional child sexual abuse.
+House has employed determination and resilience to become an advocate for survivors, and work towards a more just society.

-House has developed a passion for art, becoming convinced of its ability to represent the complexity of the trauma and other emotions experienced by survivors.
-He has commissioned, collected and created art, building a unique collection of works that reveal the journey of our society as it comes to terms with this shocking history.
+House has a passion for art and is convinced of its ability to represent the complexity of the trauma and other emotions experienced by survivors.
+He sees art as a vehicle to challenge deeply entrenched power structures within society and uses art as a form of activism against injustice, particularly regarding the safety and protection of children.
 His collection reflects his personal journey, carrying the message that the voices of survivors should be heard and responded to with compassion and understanding.

-Out of the darkness includes works by Peter Daverington, John Forrest, Doug Heslop, Kaff-eine, Scott Marsh, James Money, Sassy Park, Michael Peck, Glen Pierce, Rodney Pople and Marcus Wills.
+Out of the darkness includes works by Dale Cox, Peter Daverington, John Forrest, Doug Heslop, Kelly Hussey-Smith, Kaff-eine, Scott Marsh, James Money, Elizabeth Moore Golding, Sassy Park, Michael Peck, Rodney Pople and Marcus Wills.

-Ballarat is recognised as one of the main communities in Australia where institutional child abuse took place and the city has continued to feel its impact.
-The Art Gallery of Ballarat is part of Continuous Voices, a coalition of individuals and organisations which is actively working to find ways to help survivors navigate out of the darkness and to help the community to heal.
-Find out more about Continuous Voices here.
+Ballarat is recognised as one of the main communities in Australia where institutional child abuse took place and the city continues to feel its impact.
+The Art Gallery of Ballarat is part of Continuous Voices, a community-led project working towards creating a permanent memorial space in Ballarat to acknowledge all survivors of sexual assault and sexual abuse and those who are no longer with us.
+If you would like to find out more about the work being undertaken by Continuous Voices, please contact firstname.lastname@example.org or visit creativeballarat.com.au/continuosvoices

 & OPENING HOURS